pablojimenezmateo/veganosapiens/README.md

 URL: [https://veganosapiens.com](https://veganosapiens.com)

-A fast, personal vegan recipe website made purely in HTML, CSS and JS (only for rain.html).
+A fast, personal handmade vegan recipe website.

-It gets a perfect score in [Google's Pagespeed Insights](https://pagespeed.web.dev/analysis/https-veganosapiens-com/mjtbm3pxvi?form_factor=mobile).

 We use it quite often to cook our favourite recipes again and again.